-- (1) Subject to subrule (2), the President or, in the President's absence, the Vice-President is the Chairperson for any general meetings and for any Board meetings. - (2) If the President and the Vice-President are both absent, or are unable to preside, the Chairperson of the meeting must be- - (a) in the case of a general meeting-a member elected by the other members present; or

-(b) in the case of a Board meeting-a Board member elected by the other Board members present.
+- (1) Subject to subrule (2), the President or, in the President's absence, the Vice-President is the Chairperson for any general meetings and for any committee meetings. - (2) If the President and the Vice-President are both absent, or are unable to preside, the Chairperson of the meeting must be- - (a) in the case of a general meeting-a member elected by the other members present; or - (b) in the case of a committee meeting-a committee member elected by the other committee members present.